Skip to content

 Jeddah Corniche

-The Jeddah Corniche is a waterfront promenade where the city connects with the Red Sea.
+The Jeddah Corniche is a waterfront promenade where the city connects with the Saudi Red Sea.
 Stretching for over 30 kilometers, it blends natural beauty with urban design, featuring landscaped paths, shaded plazas, and public art installations.
 Families gather here to walk, cycle, and enjoy the views, especially during sunset.
 The Corniche is also a prime spot to watch the spectacular King Fahd’s Fountain.
-It’s an essential stop for anyone who wants to fully explore Saudi Arabia.
+It’s an essential stop for anyone who wants to fully explore Saudi.

 National Museum of Saudi Arabia